HugoGaquere/DevTask/README.md

 - Support for different comment styles.
 - Make the date optional.
 - Add tests.
-- Add multithreading to scan files in parallel for improved performance.
-- Read and process files line by line or chunk by chunk to reduce memory consumption.
 - User customization options, such as custom task tags and comment styles.
-- Create an installer.
 - Generate releases for Windows, Linux, and macOS.

 Please note that this roadmap may change depending on project needs and contributions.